UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 Guidelines
 -----------

-Here are some suggestions on what should be refactored in the mailroom.
+Here are some suggestions on what should be refactored in your mailroom code.

-In general you want to avoid unit testing code with ``input`` or ``print`` functions, these pieces require more advanced unit testing methodologies which will be revisited in future courses.
+At this point, you should avoid unit testing code with ``input`` or ``print`` functions, these pieces require more advanced unit testing methodologies which will be revisited in future courses.
-Below, we will go over what components should be refactored so that we are able to unit test our mailroom - your code should improve and be better modularized if that's not the case then maybe refactor should be re-thought.
+Below, we will go over what components should be refactored so that we are able to unit test our mailroom - your code should improve and be better modularized if that's not the case then maybe your refactor approach should be re-visited.

 You can either use ``unittest`` or ``pytest`` module, but it might be easier to use ``pytest`` since Object Oriented isn't something we have gone over yet.